RedMisao/Cataclysm-DDA-Touhou-Mod/DESIGN.md

 #### EOCs: Revolutions

-Yeah they're pretty cool and stuff that wasn't possible now is If you mod you *really* should learn how to use them If you already do, then I'm eager to receive feedback in how to improve my stuff, how to implement stuff I want to but haven't yet, etc., If you're a player or 2hu fan and think there's something that should be added or changed about your favorite character, tell me and I'll try to add it in some form
+Yeah they're pretty cool and stuff that wasn't possible now is

+If you mod you *really* should learn how to use them

+If you already do, then I'm eager to receive feedback in how to improve my stuff, how to implement stuff I want to but haven't yet, etc.

+If you're a player or 2hu fan and think there's something that should be added or changed about your favorite character, tell me and I'll try to add it in some form